 Kenny joined “Let it Blaw” in 1985 and, following on from that stated abouve regarding his career, he was always the man to go to when sound systems or other electronic equipment required setting up, sorting and operating.
 His greatest moment at “Let it Blaw” was described in the following extract from the report of the 1996 Annual Supper:

 As the time approached for Club President Alex Hood to call for the Bard’s Oration, our Bard Jimmy Johnstone was in Texas on a shooting trip.
 Jimmy had pre-recorded his Oration before leaving with the intention that it be played on two large monitors located on the stage in the Kestrel Hotel.
 With the technical expertise of Club Member Ken Falconer, and with the Chairman jumping to his feet to make a sudden pre-planned interruption of Gordon Grant in the middle of his recitation of “Willie Wastle” due to “the Club’s satellite link with Texas coming in“, the Company watched in utter amazement as the monitors burst into life.

-Club President, Iain McSporran QC, regrets having to announce Ken’s death on Thursday 15th April 2021.
-His funeral was held in Currie Kirkyard on 27th April 2021.
+Kenny’s funeral was held in Currie Kirkyard on 27th April 2021.
 ‘Let it Blaw’ was represented at the funeral by Alex Hood and Max Downie.
 Kenny loved Balerno and was laid to rest very close to his beloved Pentland hills.